GAM-team/GAM/wiki/Reports.md

 ```
 Select the application with `<ActivityApplicationName>`.

-For all `<ActivityApplicationNames>` other than `admin`, select the users for whom information is desired.
+For all `<ActivityApplicationNames>`, select the users for whom information is desired.
 * `user all` - All users, the default; there is one API call
 * `user <UserItem>` - An individual user; there is one API call
 * `orgunit|org|ou <OrgUnitPath>` - All users in the specified OU; there is one API call
   * `showorgunit` - Add a column labelled `actor.orgUnitPath` to the output; an additional API call is made to get the email addresses of the users in `<OrgUnitPath>`
 * `select <UserTypeEntity>` - A selected collection of users, e.g., `select group staff@domain.com`; there is one API call per user

-For `<ActivityApplicationName>` `admin`, the users selected are the admins that executed the command, not the targeted user.
+For `<ActivityApplicationName>` `admin`, use option `userisactor` to  display activities where the user executed the command that generated the activity.
-Use `filter "USER_EMAIL==user@domain.com"` to select the targeted user.

 Limit the time period.
 * `start <Time>`